 If you're under the care of a mental health team and have a specific care plan that states who to contact when you need urgent care, follow this plan.

-You can call NHS 111 and select Option 2 if you or someone you know needs urgent care, but it's not life threatening.
+You can call NHS 111 and select Option 2 if you or someone you know needs urgent mental health care, but it's not life threatening.

-Mental Health 111 (Option 2) is free to call, from a mobile (even when the caller has no credit left) or from a landline.
+Mental Health 111 (Option 2) is available 24 hours a day, 7 days a week, and is free to call from a mobile (even when the caller has no credit left) or from a landline.

 The 111 Option 2 service can help you if: